esitarski/CrossMgr/README.md

 * PointsRaceMgr - for scoring races with intermediate sprints and Laps gained/lost.
 * SprintMgr - for Track sprint races as well as MTB (4x, eliminator, etc.)

-CrossMgr was also designed to work with [RaceDB](https://github.com/esitarski/RaceDB), a web-based database for competition management and race check-in.
+CrossMgr was designed to work with [RaceDB](https://github.com/esitarski/RaceDB), a web-based database for competition management and race check-in.

-## What's New in this Release
+RaceDB handles race check-in including issue bib numbers and creating RFID tags on-the-fly.
+This eliminates most sources of administration error (missing/non-working/wrong RFID tag).

-After installing CrossMgr, check __Help/What's New__.
+Additionally, RaceDB supports a self-serve kiosk feature that allows riders to check-in with their tags automatically.

 ## System Requirements

 All applications are written in Python and compiled into machine code.
-Builds are made available for Windows, MacOSX, and Linux.
+Builds are made available for Windows and MacOSX.
 In order to publish results, an internet connection is required.

 The minimum system requires are as follows: